Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Models and Methods

-The $(j,k)$ element of the matrix $R_s$ represents the Spearman correlation coefficient, denoted as $r_s$, between the $j$-th reaction and the $k$-th isotope.
-A value of $r_s = +1$ indicates a perfectly monotonically increasing relationship, while $r_s = 0$ signifies no correlation at all.
-Conversely, $r_s = -1$ indicates a perfectly monotonically decreasing relationship.
+The element $(j,k)$ of the matrix $R_s$ represents the Spearman correlation coefficient, denoted as $r_s$, between the reaction $j$ and the isotope $k$.
+A value of $r_s = +1$ indicates a perfectly monotonically increasing relationship, while $r_s = 0$ indicates the absence of a monotonic relationship.
+In contrast, $r_s = -1$ indicates a perfectly monotonically decreasing relationship.
 We have confirmed that these results align with those obtained using the \texttt{scipy.stats.spearmanr} function~\citep{2020SciPy-NMeth}, following time-consuming loop calculations for all pairs of isotopes and reactions.

-The Spearman correlation coefficients alone are insufficient for identifying the most important reactions of a given isotope, as they do not account for the extent of abundance variations~\citep {Parikh2008,Bliss2020}.
-Therefore, we identified key reactions by simultaneously considering both the variations in isotopic abundances and the associated Spearman correlation coefficients.
+Spearman correlation coefficients alone cannot reliably identify the most important reactions for a given isotope~\citep{Parikh2008,Bliss2020}, as strong correlations may exist even when the reaction rates are known to high precision and the resulting abundance variations are small.
+To identify key reactions, we considered both the magnitude of the isotopic abundance variations and the associated Spearman correlation coefficients.
+Specifically, a reaction is regarded as important if the final abundance variation is at least a factor of two and the absolute Spearman correlation coefficient satisfies $|r_s| \ge 0.5$, following~\citet{Parikh2008}.